ircv3/ircv3-specifications/extensions/chghost-3.2.md

 ## Examples

 In this example, `tim!~toolshed@backyard` gets their username changed to `~b` and their hostname changed to `ckyard`.
 Their new user mask is `tim!~b@ckyard`:

     :tim!~toolshed@backyard CHGHOST ~b ckyard

 In this example, `tim!b@ckyard` gets their username changed to `toolshed` and their hostname changed to `backyard`.
 Their new user mask is `tim!toolshed@backyard`:

     :tim!b@ckyard CHGHOST toolshed backyard

 ## Errata

 * Previous versions of this specification did not include any examples, which made it unclear as to whether the de-facto `~` prefix should be included on CHGHOST messages.
 The new examples make clear that it should be included.
-* Previous versions of this specification did not specify that the `CHGHOST` command should be sent after both a valid NICK and a valid USER command have been received.
-* Previous versions of this specification used confusing descriptions and have since been rewritten to include a simpler description and example.
-* Previous versions of this specification did not specify whether or not the client whose user or host changed should receive the message.
+* Previous versions of this specification did not specify whether or not the client whose own user or host changed should receive the message.